MagicCodess/SGEnet/README.md

 # Code Style

 ```
-from spellygrammarc import spelly
+from sgenet import spelling_correction
-spelly('What is your domicil city')
+spelling_correction('What is your domicil city')
 >>['what','is','your','domicile','city']
 ```